Bharat Our Land Class 9- Summary & NCERT Solutions

 Check Your Understanding

-I Fill in the blanks by choosing appropriate words from the box given below to complete the summary of the poem
+I. Fill in the blanks by choosing appropriate words from the box given below to complete the summary of the poem.

 The poem is a tribute to India, celebrating its natural beauty, spiritual heritage, and 1. historical greatness.
 The poet praises the 2.
 Himavant, describing it as mighty and unparalleled.
 The 3.
 Ganga is depicted as generous and graceful, while the 4.
 Upanishads are honoured as sacred and unmatched.
 The poem highlights the contributions of 5. warriors and 6. sages who have enriched the land with their bravery and wisdom.
 It also acknowledges the presence of 7.
 Brahma-knowledge and the teachings of 8.
 Buddha, highlighting India’s deep-rooted spiritual and philosophical traditions.
 The poet repeatedly asserts that India is 9. peerless, urging everyone to 10. praise her.

-II Complete the following features about the poem.
+II.
+Complete the following features about the poem.

-Patriotic and inspiring – The poem fills the reader with a sense of pride and admiration for India’s rich heritage and natural beauty.
+1. The impact on the readers (mood): Patriotic and inspiring — the poem fills the reader with a sense of pride and admiration for India’s rich heritage and natural beauty.

-Respectful and celebratory – Subramania Bharati expresses deep respect and joy while praising the greatness of the nation.
+2. The poet’s attitude (tone): Respectful and celebratory — Subramania Bharati expresses deep respect and joy while praising the greatness of the nation.

-No fixed rhyme scheme (free verse) – The poem does not follow a regular rhyming pattern, but it uses repetition like “she’s peerless, let’s praise her” to create rhythm.
+3. The rhyme scheme: No fixed rhyme scheme (free verse) — the poem does not follow a regular rhyming pattern, but repetition of the refrain creates rhythm.

 III.
-What is the impact of the refrain, “she’s peerless, let’s praise her!”?
+What is the impact of the refrain, ‘she’s peerless, let’s praise her!’?

 The repeated line emphasises that India is unique and has no equal.
 It reinforces the poet’s admiration and creates a strong feeling of pride in the reader.
 The refrain also makes the poem more memorable and adds a rhythmic flow.